What are ABLE savings plans?

 How much can be contributed to an ABLE account in a year?

-Beginning in 2018, an additional amount of contributions is allowed as a subtraction by a designated beneficiary equal to the lesser of:
+An additional amount of contributions is allowed as a subtraction by a designated beneficiary equal to the lesser of the following:

-- The designated beneficiary's compensation (included in gross income for the taxable year), or
+- The designated beneficiary's compensation (included in gross income for the taxable year)

 Is there a penalty if the maximum contribution is exceeded?

 The ABLE program must return to the contributors the excess contributions (amount over the gift tax exclusion amount) and the earnings on those contributions on or before the due date (including extensions) of the owner's income tax return.
 Excess contributions and earnings that aren't returned by the ABLE program to the contributors by the due date are subject to a federal 6% additional tax.
 The Wisconsin penalty is 33% of this amount.

 Do I need to pay tax on distributions from an ABLE account?